-The seminar will be organized around the theme "Communication, Innovation and Governance".
-In this context, we will examine key issues and debates concerning the evolution of the online environment.
+The seminar will be organized around the theme "Media and the Future of Civilization".
 Independent research, both individually and in groups, is a major component of this course.
 Students are expected to demonstrate that they have learned to engage with texts and arguments at a deep and sophisticated level.